RHReynolds/colochelpR/README.md

 ## Citation

-If you use any of the code or data from this repository, please cite the original [coloc R package](https://github.com/chr1swallace/coloc) and our [doi](https://doi.org/10.5281/zenodo.5011869).
+If you use any of the code from this repository, please cite the original [coloc R package](https://github.com/chr1swallace/coloc) and our [doi](https://doi.org/10.5281/zenodo.5011869).

 ## License